 LastPass helps your security by making all of your passwords different.
 Keeping up with that data might become essential to your ability to quickly login to many of your accounts.
 Ideally, you would have all your passwords stored in LastPass.
-However, there may be situations in which you also have some of your passwords stored in a CSV file.
-If you find yourself in such a situation, you might want to import those passwords to LastPass.
+However, at some point, you might want to export all your passwords from LastPass to a CSV file that you can then import in another browser, or, why not, even print them on paper.

 Web browsers, including popular ones such as Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, and even Internet Explorer, can store your passwords.
-It is a useful feature to have in your web browser, as it makes it easier for you to sign into your online accounts.
+It is a useful feature to have in your web browser, as it makes it easier for you to sign in to your online accounts.
 However, if you are considering changing your primary web browser, or switching to a password manager, you might want to move all your passwords from the old web browser to the new one.
 A tedious way is to do it site by site, password by password.